AnthonyCxx/Notes-and-Writeups/Powershell/Wildcards and Regular Expressions.md

 defining a pattern.
 In this case, the regular expression `\d{3,5}` would match with any number that's 3-5 digits long.

 # Wildcards
 Wildcards are the simplest form of pattern creating, supporting basic matching operations.
-When using wildcards, you use the `-like` and `-notlike` operators.
+When using wildcards, you use the `-like` and <br /> `-notlike` operators.

 | Metacharacter | Matches with | Example |
 | ------------- | -------- | ------- |